 - Ensure you have a saved copy of your System Configuration file (SCF), and the Core Configuration file (CCF) that comes with the firmware update somewhere other than the UMS.

-- Format the UMS to ExFAT.
+- After confirming a successful update of the firmware, ensure you have a saved copy of your System Configuration file (SCF), and the Core Configuration file (CCF) that comes with the firmware update somewhere other than the UMS.
+Then, format the UMS to ExFAT.
 Always perform a full format even if the UMS is already in the ExFAT format as it helps reset the UMS to ready it for continued use.

 - Copy your saved System Configuration file (SCF), and the Core Configuration file (CCF) that comes with the firmware update back to the UMS.
 The CCF must always come from the firmware being installed as parameters are added/modified/removed with new releases.
 However, you will need to verify any settings you may have customized so they’re not reset to defaults, for example, image transfer on wind-down or proximity mode, and most importantly, ensure the “AOSAvailable” parameter in the CCF file is set to zero for all models, except the TV250, where it should be set to two.
 Please note: